ThePlexus/ntopng-docker/README.md

 ### Firewall

 Make sure the machine running docker allows port 3000 TCP and port 2055 UDP inbound from your router IP.
-Else this wont end well.
 Dont forget to restart your firewall to pick up the change.
+If you can connect your web browser to ntopng but dont see anything arriving, this is probably the first thing to check.

 ## What about softflowd on my router?